kangk1204/dearmeta/README.md

 ```bash
 Rscript scripts/prime-bioconductor.R
 ```
-This script installs `BiocManager`, pins Bioconductor 3.22, and preloads the heavy genomics stack so Bootstrap finishes faster.
+This script installs `BiocManager`, pins Bioconductor 3.22, preloads the heavy genomics stack **and caches FlowSorted blood references (EPIC/450k)** so bootstrap runs and blood cell-composition inference do not need to download them later.
 Inspect the script if you want to reproduce the commands manually.

 ### 5. Run the bootstrap script
 ```bash